SEO

 3. Reaching out to the sites that linked to the original content

 This approach works because you’re offering genuine value to both the linking sites and their audiences.
-We’ve successfully used this technique for clients in highly competitive industries, achieving link conversion rates of 9-12% (significantly above industry averages).
+We’ve successfully used this technique for clients in highly competitive industries, achieving link conversion rates of 9-12% (significantly above industry averages of 3-5%).

 Content Promotion Strategies